Prepare for your appointment.

 While originally trained and board certified in Family Medicine through 2015, Dr. Roach switched to integrative medicine, in which he is double board certified: American Board of Integrative Medicine and the American Board of Holistic Medicine.
 Further, by Fall 2020 he will have completed the Institute of Functional Medicine training program (Cleveland Clinic has a Functional Medicine department which has become wildly popular under the leadership of 10-time #1 NY Times bestselling author Mark Hyman MD).
-Marie Vaubourg-Manheim is a DPN (Doctor of Nursing Practice - a step above a nurse practitioner), Lauren Maupin is a MSN (Master of Science in Nursing) and Lisa Carson is a naturopath with truly remarkable knowledge of digestive and intestinal health.
+Marie Vaubourg-Manheim is a DPN (Doctor of Nursing Practice - a step above a nurse practitioner), Courtney Maiden is a DO (Doctor of Osteopathic Medicine) and Lisa Carson is a naturopath with truly remarkable knowledge of digestive and intestinal health.

 What insurance does The Midway Center accept?